cies/resume/README.md

 Except the horizonal lines and bullets everything is made of text.
 Hyper-refs are used where applicable, all in dark blue so 'print safe'.

+A 'last updated at' date is printed on the top-right of the page.

 Obviously it only relies on open source stuff.

 ## Generating the PDF

 There are several ways to generate a PDF from the Latex sources.
-I describe only 2 of them here...

-#### Using ScribTex (no need to install any software)
+#### Using ShareLatex (no need to install any software)

-[ScribTex](http://www.scribtex.com) is a web application for creating and collaborating on Latex documents.
-They have a free account that requires no login and can be used to compile this resume.
+[ShareLatex](http://www.sharelatex.com) is a web application for creating and collaborating on LaTeX documents.
+They have a free account that can be used to compile this resume.

-To get this resume compiled with ScribTex:
+To get this resume compiled into a PDF with ShareLatex:

-  1. Copy the source of the [combined resume file](https://github.com/cies/resume/blob/master/combined/cies-breijs-resume.tex)
-  2. Go to [ScribTex.com](http://www.scribtex.com) and click the "Try it now" button to immediately start a free but *not saved* project.
+  1. Go to [sharelatex.com](http://www.sharelatex.com) and create first an account and then a project.
-  3. In your new project click the `main.tex` file and replace the content with what you copied in step 1.
+  2. In your new project replace the content of the `main.tex` file with the LaTeX source of resume's content (`cies-breijs-resume.tex` in this case) from Github.
+  3. In your new project create a new file `resume.sty` and copy-paste the content of the same named file from the Github repo.
-  4. Hit the "Compile" button to see the resulting PDF.
+  4. Finally hit the "Compile" button to view and/or download the resulting PDF.

-The build script `build.sh` automatically combines the `resume-commands.tex` with any `*-resume.tex` files and puts them in the `combined/` folder.
-So if you decide to fork this project, then running `./build.sh` is necessary to in case you want to follow these steps.
+The result will be nice, but IMO will be nicer if you change the rendering engine to XeLaTeX -- you can do so from the projects 'Setting' form which hides behind the gear-icon on the left.

+*TIP:* In the 'User Settings' (under 'Account' menu in the top-right) form you can set the spell-check language.

 #### Using XeLaTeX